carlHR/BG3-Mystra-Spells-ListOnly/README.md

 ---

 TODO:
- - Add from which classes each spell belongs to
+ - Keep adding more descriptions to spells based on their source files' parameters
  - Add Status effects (this one will take me time)